Hotel Habana Libre: Revolution

 On New Year's Eve 1959/1960, Castro hosted an elaborate party in the Pavilion ballroom atop the hotel, designed to promote Cuba to Americans.
 The party was attended by numerous American journalists and celebrities, including boxer Joe Louis, who had been hired by a PR firm to encourage black Americans to visit the island.
 The efforts proved unsuccessful, and the Hilton's American operators struggled to keep the hotel open.
 Hilton Hotels International was forbidden under Cuban labor laws from firing any of the hotel's 670 employees, though the Hilton seldom had more than 100 guests.
 The Revolutionary government was eventually compelled to guarantee a bank loan of 2 million pesos to Hoteles Hilton de Cuba, S.A., the Cuban subsidiary of Hilton Hotels International that operated the hotel, to cover the Habana Hilton's operating expenses, and keep its employees working.

 In January 1960, Castro is reported to have survived a dramatic assassination attempt at the hotel.
 Castro's American mistress, Marita Lorenz, had lived with him in the hotel for much of 1959, before returning to the United States, allegedly after an abortion.
 In the US, she claims she was approached by agents linked to the US Mafia and the CIA, who gave her Botulinum toxin pills.
 She smuggled the pills back into Cuba, intending to drop them into Castro's drink, killing him within thirty seconds.
 Lorenz said she had a change of heart on returning to the hotel, only to then discover that the plan was a failure, as the pills had dissolved in the container of cold cream she had hidden them in.
 She said that Castro then revealed he knew she was there to kill him, but that he also knew she couldn't go through with it.
-Afterwards, she claims they made love in his suite in the hotel, before she returned to the US.
+Afterwards, she claims they had sex in his suite in the hotel, before she returned to the US.